rickbosch/PathOfBuilding-Mac/README.md

 ## Download

-Download the latest release from the **Releases** section of this repository.
+Download the latest release from the Releases page.

-After downloading:
+1. Download the latest DMG.

-1. Open the DMG.
+2. Open the DMG.
-2. Drag **Path of Building Community** into your Applications folder.
+3. Drag Path of Building into Applications.
-3. Launch the application.

-On first launch, macOS may display a security warning.

-If this happens:

-- Right-click the application.
-- Select **Open**.
-- Confirm that you want to launch it.
+4. Launch.

+On first launch macOS may ask you to confirm that you trust the application.
+Right-click the application, choose **Open**, then confirm.
 This only needs to be done once.

 ---